nathtiekk/tp/docs/DeveloperGuide.md

 The feature works through the following process flow:

-1. The user enters a command in the format `renew pol/POLICY_NUMBER r/RENEWAL_DATE`.
+1. The user enters a command in the format `renew pol/POLICY_NUMBER rd/DD-MM-YYYY`.
 2. The `LogicManager` passes the command string to `AddressBookParser`.
 3. `AddressBookParser` identifies the command as a `renew` command and delegates to `RenewCommandParser`.
-4. `RenewCommandParser` extracts the policy number and renewal date, validates them, and creates a new `RenewCommand` object.
+4. `RenewCommandParser` extracts and validates:
+    - Policy number (must be a valid policy number format)
+    - Renewal date (must be a valid date in DD-MM-YYYY format)
 5. `LogicManager` calls the `execute()` method of the command object.
 6. The `RenewCommand`:
     - Filters the list of persons to find those with the specified policy number
     - Validates that exactly one match is found (not zero, not multiple)
-    - Creates a new `Person` with the updated renewal date
+    - Creates a new `Person` with the updated renewal date while preserving other fields (including policy type)
     - Updates the model with the new `Person` object
     - Returns a `CommandResult` with a success message